MaddyGuthridge/COMP3891/Memory Management/Page tables/hashed page table.md

 |     6 |   3 |                0x5D |                  0xA2 |      |      | The frame is shared with a different process                                                  |
 |     7 |   5 |                0x28 |                  0xA2 |      |      | Even though the frame numbers are equal, there is no need for the page numbers to be the same |

-The number of indexes should be a power-of-2 multiple of the number of frames of physical memory.

 ## Lookup process
 - Given virtual address